Can you practice without a DEA license? | DEA Registration

 Many providers wonder if they can practice medicine without a DEA license.
 If a position does not require the provider to prescribe controlled substances, yes, the provider can continue without a DEA license.
-However, it is uncommon for an employer to employ a physician who cannot prescribe controlled substances.
+However, physician employment is uncommon from an employer who knows the physician cannot prescribe controlled substances.
 Those providers who are required to have prescriptive privileges must a DEA license or they will not be allowed to prescribe medications.
 For clarity sake, a DEA license, DEA registration and a DEA number will be used interchangeably.

 Click Here for a DEA License Denial Lawyer